nonofrei/project0/README.md

 # project0
-This is our project0 which is on a CRUD application on banking
+This is our project0 which is a CRUD application on banking